Wednesday 4 September 2.15 pm – 3.00 pm

-The Inky Awards, Australia’s only teen choice book awards, are run annually by the Centre for Youth Literature.
-Founded in 2007, the Inky Awards give young adults across Australia the opportunity to vote for their favourite YA release of the year.
+Founded in 2007, the Inky Awards are Australia’s only teen choice book awards.
+The Inky Awards give young adults across Australia the opportunity to vote for their favourite YA release of the year.
 The awards are divided into two categories: the Gold Inky for Australian fiction and the Silver Inky for international fiction.

-Publishers are invited to submit eligible books via an online form on insideadog.com.au.
-This form will be made available when nominations open in December.
-The Centre for Youth Literature staff will ensure that all submissions are eligible (see eligibility guidelines below), and notify publishers if any of their submissions are removed from the entry pool.
+Each year, publishers are invited to submit eligible books via an online form on insideadog.com.au.
+This form will be made available when nominations open between December and February (date to be advised).
+State Library Victoria staff will ensure that all submissions are eligible (see eligibility guidelines below), and notify publishers if any of their submissions are removed from the entry pool.

 A longlist of 10 Australian books and 10 international books is then selected by Inky Awards teen alumni.
 The longlist will reflect the quality and diversity of current young adult literature.

 Books will be selected on the basis of their originality, quality, readability, voice, character, age-appropriateness and something else that you can’t put your finger on, but you know it when you see it.

 The longlist is read by a panel of teenaged judges, who whittle the list down to a shortlist of ten books (5 Australian, 5 international).

 The shortlist is published on Inside a Dog and anyone aged 12-19 can vote for their favourite.
 The Australian book with the most votes receives the Gold Inky Award and a cash prize, and the international book with the most votes wins the Silver Inky Award.